Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Path-Reporting Spanners and Emulators

-If a $u-v$ path $P_{u,v}\subseteq T$ is also required, the oracle $D_T$ uses the pointers $p()$, starting from $u,v$, until it gets to the vertex $z$.
-The concatenation of these two paths is the unique path in $S_T=E(T)$ between $u,v$.
-The required time for these computation is proportional to the number of edges in the output path.
+If a $u$-$v$ path $P_{u,v}\subseteq S_T=E(T)$ is also required, the oracle $D_T$ uses the pointers $p()$, starting from $u,v$, until it gets to $z$.
+The concatenation of these two paths is the unique path in $T$ between $u,v$.
+The time for this computation is proportional to the number of edges in the output path.

 \end{proof}